Integrate PayPal payment gateway in Laravel

 Dialog to create an app in PayPal

-You can leave the option of "Merchant" and "Create App".
+You can leave the "Merchant" option and "Create App".

-Once the credentials have been created to be able to use the PayPal API, they will appear listed below:
+Once the credentials to use the PayPal API are created, they will be listed at the bottom:

 PayPal Credentials

-We have a secret key that we will use on the server and a public key that we will use on the client, therefore, it will be exposed to anyone who views the source code of the page from their browser, in turn, we have access to some keys test accounts, with which we can make requests to a test or sandbox account.
+We have a secret key that we will use on the server and a public one that we will use on the client, so it will be exposed to anyone who views the page's source code from their browser.
+In turn, we have access to test keys, which we can use to make requests to a test or sandbox account.

 Sandbox account

-On the server we must configure the access keys, as a recommendation, define the test keys as environment variables:
+On the server, we must configure the access keys.
+As a recommendation, define the test ones as environment variables:

 .env